DataDog/hiring-engineers/zero2datadog/docs/collect.rst

 Collecting Metrics
 ==================

+Objectives:

+* *Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.*
+* *Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.*
+* *Create a custom agent check.*

 Add tags in the agent config file
 ----------------------------------

 * *Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.*